Hazelhuangup/FSP_RawReads_Processing/README.md

   - [ORCID profile](https://orcid.org/0000-0002-5015-7167)

 The other members of the FSP bioinformatics team, [Lia Obinu](https://github.com/LiaOb21) and [Niall Garvey](https://github.com/NiallG1), and [George Mears](https://github.com/George-Mears) also contributed to the development and testing of this part of the workflow.

+## Citation
+Please cite the URL or DOI (10.5281/zenodo.17608339) if you use this workflow in a paper.

 ## References
 1. P. Di Tommaso, et al. Nextflow enables reproducible computational workflows.
 Nature Biotechnology 35, 316–319 (2017) doi:10.1038/nbt.3820